vuejs/eslint-plugin-vue/docs/rules/no-restricted-html-elements.md

 ## :book: Rule Details

-This rule allows you to specify html elements that you don't want to use in your application.
+This rule allows you to specify HTML elements that you don't want to use in your application.

 <eslint-code-block fix :rules="{'vue/no-restricted-html-elements': ['error', 'marquee', 'button'] }">